pelavarre/byobash/README.md

 Copy the Py files you want into your Shell Path

-Like you can patch in the whole directory of ByoBash Py file, like so
+Like you can patch in our whole Dir into your Path, like so

     cd ~/Public/
     git clone https://github.com/pelavarre/byobash.git
     export PATH="${PATH:+$PATH:}$PWD/byobash/bin"

-If you do know your Shell Path isn't empty, you can say this more simply, like so
+When you do know your Shell Path isn't empty, you can say this more simply, like so

     export PATH="$PATH:$HOME/Public/byobash/bin"

 You don't need to exit and relaunch your Shell to make these Py files work for you, just dropping these Py files into your Shell Path is enough

-You can patch your '~/.bashrc' or '~/.zshrc' configuration of your Shell, if you want youre Shell to add these Py files into your Shell Path as often as you open up a new Terminal window
+When you want your Shell to make these Py files work for you as often as you open up a new Terminal window, you can patch your '~/.bashrc' or '~/.zshrc' configuration of your Shell, like so

     export PATH="${PATH:+$PATH:}:$HOME/Public/byobash/bin"